linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 [Linkerd2 Add-On's charts directory](https://github.com/linkerd/linkerd2/tree/main/charts/add-ons).

 Now, Let us see the installation of the Tracing Add-On.
-In this demo, We also enable enable the `control-plane-tracing` flag which would, make the control-plane components send traces to the collector.
+In this demo, We also enable the `control-plane-tracing` flag which would, make the control-plane components send traces to the collector.

 Other Add-On's would also have a similar installation approach.